Howard Ain - Reporter

 Joe Webb - Reporter

 Joe Webb is an award-winning reporter who's been covering Cincinnati for the last 16 years.
-Hes been with LOCAL 12 since the summer of 2002.
-He started his broadcast career in Tulsa, Oklahoma where he was hired after a college internship.
+He's been with Local 12 since the summer of 2002.
+He started his broadcast career in Tulsa, OK where he was hired following a college internship.
 Joe got into television because he loves to meet new people and tell their stories.
-That could explain why some people refer to him as "The Storyteller."
+That could explain why some people refer to him as "The Storyteller".